jljordan42/indy-client/getting-started.md

 ## Inspect the Claim

-Notice that when Alice last showed the Faber link, there was a new line: ```Available Claim(s): Transcript```.
+Notice that when Alice last showed the Faber connection, there was a new line: ```Available Claim(s): Transcript```.
 A **claim** is a piece of information about an identity -- a name, an age, a credit score… It is information claimed to be true.
 In this case, the claim is named, "Transcript".

 Claims are offered by an **issuer**.
 An issuer may be any identity owner known to Sovrin and any issuer may issue a claim about any identity owner it can identify.
 The usefulness and reliability of a claim are tied to the reputation of the issuer with respect to the claim at hand.
 For Alice to self-issue a claim that she likes chocolate ice cream may be perfectly reasonable, but for her to self-issue a claim that she graduated from Faber College should not impress anyone.
-The value of this transcript is that it is provably issued by Faber College.
+The value of this transcript is that it is probably issued by Faber College.
 Alice wants to use that claim.
 She asks for more information:

 ```
 ALICE@test> show claim Transcript